2013 Handbook of Accreditation (Revised 2021)

 Another critical factor is the deteriorating fiscal environment within which colleges and universities must operate.
 Diminishing public funding for higher education and escalating operating costs have put pressure on public and private institutions alike.
 The 2013 Handbook responds to financial concerns by establishing a more focused review process that shortens the time required for reaccreditation, while still providing adaptability in the review process.

 With these revisions, the Commission calls upon institutions to take the next step on the assessment journey: moving from a focus on creating assessment infrastructure and processes to a focus on results and the findings about the quality of learning that assessment generates.
 Institutions are also asked to move from productive internal conversations about improving learning to engaging more deeply with other institutions and higher education organizations.

 The Purposes of WSCUC Accreditation

-The overriding purpose of WSCUC accreditation is to assure stakeholders that a WSCUC-accredited institution has been rigorously evaluated and that it meets or exceeds the criteria required to maintain accreditation.
+The overriding purpose of WSCUC accreditation is to assure stakeholders that a WSCUC accredited institution has been rigorously evaluated and that it meets or exceeds the criteria required to maintain accreditation.
 In addition, the accreditation process is designed to build a culture of evidence, promote a commitment to institutional improvement, validate institutional integrity, and provide feedback that improves the accreditation process itself.

 In many countries, the maintenance of educational standards is a governmental function; in the U.S., by contrast, accreditation is peer-driven and accrediting associations are funded by the dues of member institutions.
-Review teams comprising experts and representatives from similar institutions evaluate an institution for initial or reaffirmation of accreditation.
+Peer review teams comprising experts and representatives from similar institutions evaluate an institution for initial or reaffirmation of accreditation.
 No institution in the U.S. is required to seek accreditation, but because of the recognized benefits of the process, most eligible institutions have sought to become accredited.